givehug/money-lib/README.md

 // Check if a Money is valid
 validate: () => boolean;

-// Split Money into a whole and cents part
+// Split Money into a base and cents part
 split: () => {
   base: number;
   cents: number;